tytydraco/yessleep/out/I_crossed_a_bridge_and_never_looked_back.md

 I passed the houses, slipped through a gap in the hedge, and stepped onto the wooden bridge.

 The air turned cold.
 Cold enough to see my breath.

 I froze.

 It felt as though dozens of hands were running over my body all at once.
 I looked down.

 Nothing.

 There wasn't a single thing touching me.
 I was alone.

 At least, that's what my eyes told me.

 Then I felt a warm breath against the back of my neck.

-Every invisible hand froze.

 The world went completely silent.

 I didn't dare breathe.

 I continued forward in a blind panic.
 Hearing voices in my ear, beckoning me to turn around.

 Three voices.